9 Steps to Create Profitable Projects

 Many organizations have certain key performance indicators (KPIs) in place that measure success, which in turn provides an indication of the project health.
 For example, a technical executive could have an indicator about how many relevant bugs he has Or for a sales executive, the number of deals that have been signed and the time taken to close them.
 These indicators can then be tied with incentives to keep your team motivated towards successful project completion.

 There are instances where projects are successfully completed but the project was not profitable for the organization.
-Profitable projects could be achieved only through the right combination of time, resources, and effective project management.
+Profitable projects could be achieved only through the right combination of time, resources, and effective project certification courses.
 By ensuring the steps mentioned above are followed diligently, an organization can be reasonably assured of project success and profitability.

 Previous articleHow to Cope with a Resistant Sponsor for Your Project